RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0650_Identifiers_security.md

 used for the bulk of the program.
 For instance, a Russian HTTP server may use the identifier HTTPЗапрос (HTTPRequest).

+(jmb)
+Been thinking a little about this too.
+Restricting identifiers to be of the same script seems too strong.
+For example, to me it seems that "Firstα", "Lastα" and "Thisα" are perfectly valid identifiers, when we are dealing with something called α (alpha).
+(/jmb)

 ## Examples of implementation by several languages

 ### cRexx